NTIA/LFMF/docs/doxy_mainpage.md

 On the wiki, you'll find installation instructions, usage guides, and code examples for this and other software within the NTIA/ITS Propagation Library.
-Further, the wiki includes instructions for using this library from other software languages, including Python, MATLAB, and C#/.NET.
+Further, the wiki includes instructions for using this library from other software languages, including bindings for Python, MATLAB, and .NET.

 ## Site Navigation